Baron Wolman: Rags magazine

-Although his work at Rolling Stone has come to define his photographic career, Baron has been involved in numerous non-music projects.
-After leaving Rolling Stone in 1970, Wolman started his own fashion magazine, Rags, housed in Rolling Stones first San Francisco offices.
+Although his work at Rolling Stone came to define his photographic career, Wolman was also involved in numerous non-music projects.
+After leaving Rolling Stone in 1970, he started his own fashion magazine, Rags, housed in Rolling Stones first San Francisco offices.
 Rags was a counterculture fashion magazine ahead of its time (self-described as "the Rolling Stone of fashion"), focusing on street fashion rather than the fashion found in store windows.
 Creative and irreverent, the magazine's 13 issues (June 1970 through June 1971) were an artistic although not a financial success.

 Later career

-Baron followed Rags by learning to fly and making aerial landscapes from the window of his small Cessna.
-These photographs were the basis of two books, California From the Air: The Golden Coast (1981), and The Holy Land: Israel From the Air (1987), published by Squarebooks which Wolman founded in 1974, and which continues to publish an eclectic selection of illustrated books.
+Wolman followed Rags by learning to fly and making aerial landscapes from the window of his small Cessna.
+These photographs were the basis of two books, California From the Air: The Golden Coast (1981), and The Holy Land: Israel From the Air (1987), published by Squarebooks, which Wolman founded in 1974, and which continues to publish an eclectic selection of illustrated books.

 In 1974, Wolman spent a year with the Oakland Raiders football team, using his full-access status to photographically document the entire 1974 season.
 The result was Oakland Raiders: The Good Guys, published in 1975.

 In 2001, Wolman moved to Santa Fe, New Mexico, where he continued to photograph and publish.

-2011 saw the release of an auto-biographical, image-heavy book Baron Wolman: Every Picture Tells A Story, the Rolling Stone Years published by Omnibus Press.
-The book talks about Wolman's career from the beginnings of Rolling Stone and tells the stories behind the photographs.
+2011 saw the release of an autobiographical, image-heavy book, Baron Wolman: Every Picture Tells A Story, the Rolling Stone Years, published by Omnibus Press.
+The book covers Wolman's career from the beginnings of Rolling Stone, and tells the stories behind the photographs.

-Wolman was awarded as a VIP at the 2011 Classic Rock Roll of Honour Awards, smashing a camera on stage in homage to Pete Townshend.
+Wolman was named as a VIP at the 2011 Classic Rock Roll of Honour Awards, where he smashed a camera on stage in homage to Pete Townshend.

 Death

-Wolman died on November 2, 2020, of complications from ALS at his home in Santa Fe.
+Wolman died on November 2, 2020, of complications from ALS, at his home in Santa Fe.
 He was 83 years old.

-In a final post on social media, he wrote "It’s been a great life, with Love being my salvation always."
+In a final post on social media, he wrote, "It's been a great life, with Love being my salvation always."